Waikato/meka/README.md

   of Weka's Arff Viewer, with correct visualization of the class attributes (also sports support for *recent files* and filechooser with directory shortcuts).
+* added `-predictions` option to evaluation (batch and incremental) to allow output of predictions generated on test set to a file.
+Using the `-no-eval` option, the evaluation can be skipped, e.g., when there are no class labels in the test set.
 * ...

 ## TODO